iTwin/pcf/cli/README.md

-# itwin-pcf cli
+# iTwin pcf cli

-The pcf toolkit provides the pcf command-line interface that can be used to work with pcf-powered iTwin.js Connector Apps.
+pcf command-line interface that can be used to work with pcf-powered iTwin.js Connector Apps.

 # Getting Started